gr4vy/platform-challenge/README.md

 Don't worry too much about making this production ready.
 We may discuss production considerations with you later on.

+Please spend no more than 1-2 hours on this exercise.

 ## Bonus (Optional)

 - Containerise services.